-Standard College Nursing Programs are intensive.
+Standard College's nursing programs are intensive.
 They require maximum attention and attendance to ensure successful learning experience.
-Students are expected to be present at all classes and clinical practicum at the times indicated on the schedule, just as an employer expects attendance from an employees.
-The attendance policy is designed to assure adequate training time is provided to all students, enabling them to successfully pass all courses.
+Students are expected to be present at all classes and clinical practicum at the times indicated on the schedule, just as an employer expects attendance from an employee.
+The attendance policy is designed to assure adequate training time is provided for all students, enabling them to successfully pass all courses.
 At least 90% attendance is required for each course.
+The instructor will take attendance electronically each day.
+Student may track their attendance on Populi.

-Students with absences over 10% of the total hours within each course shall be placed on attendance probation.
-Students shall be given two weeks to make up the hours.
+Students with absences over 10% of the total hours for each course shall be placed on attendance probation and will have to make up those absences by attending make-up classes on campus before the end of the course.
+Any student with absences over 70% of the total hours for any course will be administratively withdrawn from the course.
 Students incurring more than two attendance probations shall be dismissed from the program.
 Students dismissed due to poor attendance will be given an opportunity to join the next class on a space available basis.

 Standard College reserves the right to determine if an absence is excused or unexcused.
-Excused absences will include, but not limited to: death of immediate family (spouse, child, parent and/or sibling) illness of students, childbirth by student or spouse, jury duty, and accidents to the student.
+Excused absences will include, but are not limited to: death of immediate family (spouse, child, parent and/or sibling) illness of students, childbirth by student or spouse, jury duty, and accidents to the student.
 Elective surgeries, doctor's appointments and/or treatments DO NOT constitute an emergency.
-Students must submit appropriate documentation to the school upon return to classes or clinical.
-Classroom/Theory time missed within these guidelines will have to be made up.
-The student is responsible for getting all missed notes, assignments or handouts.
-Classroom make-up time will include, but not limited to: essay assignments, special projects, computer lab, seminars, and/or educational inservices.
+Students must submit to the college's administration appropriate, supportive documentation of their absences upon return to classes or clinical.

+Classroom/theory time missed within these guidelines will have to be made up.
+The student is responsible for getting all missed notes, assignments, or handouts.
+Classroom make-up time will include, but not limited to: essay assignments, special projects, computer lab, seminars, and/or educational in-services.
 Any fees for required make-up time will be incurred by the student.
 If administration deems a student's absence excused, the students will be allowed to make up scheduled exams.
 (See Test Taking Policy)

 All absences are recorded and made a part of the student's permanent record.
-Students are responsible for notifying the instructor by telephoning the school if they are going to be absent or tardy.
-School holidays, breaks and class cancellations (i.e., weather) are not included in calculations for class attendance: therefore, are not considered as hours of absence.
+Students are responsible for notifying the instructor via email or by telephoning the school if they are going to be absent or tardy.
+School holidays, breaks and class cancellations (i.e. due to inclement weather) are not included in calculations for class attendance, and are therefore not considered as hours of absence.